e-mission/e-mission-docs/docs/future_work/scalability.md

       before rolling your own.

 ### A note on Not Invented Here ###
-Note that for several of these, there are existing solutions within the academia.
+Note that for several of these, there are existing solutions within academia.
 They will almost certainly not be as polished as commercial solutions, but please try to use them anyway.
 Grad students will be excited to have you use their work, and should be supportive as long as you are not asking them basic